-A study of Gregg or Speedwriting Shorthand.
+An advanced study of shorthand.
 Emphasis is on the development of speed and accuracy, with application to business situations.
-Prerequisite: BUED 25023 or equivalent ability.
+Prerequisite: BUED 25023 or equivalent ability. (offered on demand)

 BUED 25053 Business Machines

 Instruction and practice in the operation of electronic display and printing calculators, and computerized spreadsheets, with emphasis on business application problems.